 Unfortunately, PCP is also a very addictive drug, which further increases the negative consequences associated with its use.
 Individuals who abuse PCP will develop a tolerance to the drug, and if they quit using, they may experience withdrawal symptoms.
 Once an addiction to PCP has developed, it can be extremely challenging to overcome without effective professional help.

-Statistics for PCP Abuse
+Statistics for PCP Addiction

 For individuals 12 and older the previous year prevalence rate was estimated at 0.10% while the lifetime prevalence rate was estimated at 2.5%.
 However, there appears to be a significant age difference in use of this substance.